pyjanitor-devs/pyjanitor/CONTRIBUTING.rst

 .. code-block:: python

     @pf.register_dataframe_method
-    def function(df, *args, **kwargs):
+    def function(df: pd.DataFrame, *args, **kwargs) -> pd.DataFrame:
-        """Very detailed docstring here."""
+        """
+        Very detailed docstring here.
+Look to other functions for examples.
+        """
         # stuff done here
         return df

-The function signature should take a pandas dataframe as the input, and return a pandas dataframe as the output.
+The function signature should take a pandas dataframe as the input, and return a pandas ``DataFrame`` as the output.
 Any manipulation to the dataframe should be implemented inside the function.
+The standard functionality of ``pyjanitor`` methods that we're moving towards is to not modify the input ``DataFrame``.

 This function should be implemented in ``functions.py``, and should have a test accompanying it in ``tests/functions/test_<function_name_here>.py``.

 When writing a test, the minimum acceptable test is an "example-based test".
 Under ``tests/conf.py``, you will find a suite of example dataframes that can be imported and used in the test.

 If you are more experienced with testing, you can use Hypothesis to